 Investing in equality for women can potentially increase a company’s—and your portfolio’s—bottom line.
 Our expert explains.

-Every March, Women’s History month serves as a great reminder to reflect on a year-long conversation – the current state of gender equality investing.
+Every March, Women’s History month serves as a great reminder to reflect on a year-long conversation—investing to support advancing women and families.
 I am heartened to see real interest and momentum across our clients in integrating gender equality into their investment decisions.
-According to two recent surveys from the Morgan Stanley Institute for Sustainable Investing, 63% of US individual investors2 and 67% of global asset owners3 identify gender diversity as an area of interest in allocating capital across their investment portfolios.
-In celebration of Women’s History month, here are a few notable factors influencing the gender investing landscape and a few resources to help with your portfolio decisions.
+According to a recent survey from Morgan Stanley Wealth Management, high-net-worth investors said it is important that companies they invest in have policies in place to promote diversity, equity and inclusion (67%), hire and promote employees of diverse backgrounds (66%) and have people of diverse backgrounds in leadership positions (63%).6 In celebration of Women’s History Month, here are a few notable factors influencing the gender investing landscape and a few resources to help with your portfolio decisions.

 Gender equality emphasizes that a balance in representation across all genders can help to broaden perspectives and drive better decision-making across organizations of all sizes.
 As it turns out, diverse perspectives actually has the potential to increase your portfolio’s bottom line.

 According to Morgan Stanley Research from 2019, a more diverse workforce, as represented by women across all levels of the organization, is correlated with higher average returns.
 When our quantitative team analyzed global companies based on their percentage of female employees and other metrics of gender diversity, companies that have taken a holistic approach toward equal representation have outperformed their less diverse peers by 3.1% per year.
 From 2011-2019, an eight-year period, companies with more gender diversity enjoyed a one-year return on equity that was 2% better than companies with low gender diversity.9 Further, these more diverse companies experienced lower return-on-equity volatility, too.